 Reactivation requires 36 contact hours of continuing education earned within the 36 months prior to the date of receipt of the reactivation application.

 Fingerprint cards MUST be the ones issued by the Board of Nursing.

 Fingerprint impressions MUST be obtained through an authorized technician.
 Contact your local sheriff's office or police department to set up an appointment to have your fingerprints taken (a fee may be charged for this service).
 DO NOT CALL 911 when contacting the sheriff's office or police department for this reason.
 You can get your fingerprint cards completed in any state.

 The Nurse Licensure Compact Agreement (NLC) allows a nurse who resides in a compact state to hold ONE license in the nurse's primary state of residence and practice in all other states in which the compact is in effect.
 Primary state of residence is where the nurse holds a driver's license, pays taxes and/or votes.
-A listing of the compact states and additional information about the NLCA can be found at this link: NLC Information
+NLC Information provides a listing of the compact states and additional information about the NLCA.

 To verify whether or not you have a multi-state or single state license go to the Iowa Board of Nursing website at https://nursing.iowa.gov.
 Then select the "IBON Online Services" tab at the home page.
-Then click on the "License Verification" link and enter your license number.
+Click on "General Information," then on the "License Verification" tab and enter your license number.

 All renewals require 36 Contact Hours.